 For information and guidance on submitting your thesis, please see: Submitting Your Thesis

 The Doctoral College will inform us when you have submitted, so please don't worry about advising the department yourself.

 From the time of submission the Student Records office provide an automatic 4-month extension to your University Card, so access to the Department, Library etc is still possible.

 Once your thesis has been submitted to the Doctoral College your nominated internal examiner will set a date for your viva.
+Vivas are currently being conducted online please see the Doctoral College pages for further information.
 How long this is after the time you submitted depends entirely on the availability of both the internal and external examiners, but the process must be completed within four months.

 For further information on the submission and viva processes, including how to prepare and courses provided at Warwick please use the links provided.

 After any “minor corrections” on your thesis have been completed these must then be approved by your internal examiner.
 Once approved you are then able to submit the final version of your thesis, this will now be done online through the final thesis submission form

 The final electronic copy of your thesis will be used for storage in the University’s institutional repository.
 Theses stored in this way will be accessible through the British Library (BL) EThOS service.
 Details on this service can be found on the following link: http://www2.warwick.ac.uk/services/library/main/research/instrep/faqs/theses